akshayatuldeshmukh31/cardstax-node-server/README.md

 		b.
 Error (null if success is 1)

+*Developed logout function to check for Internet connectivity

+	JSON Request key values: None required

+	JSON Response key values:

+		a.
+Success (String value of 0 or 1)

 *** NOTE ***

 1. URI for register - /register (HTTP METHOD - POST)